 Buying a practice may be the largest, most complex, yet most rewarding financial transaction of your life.
 You can avoid potentially expensive missteps by teaming with a professional broker to act as an intermediary and guide.

-Whether you’re looking for a companion, equine, mixed, or large-animal practice, Simmons leads you through every step of the buying process, from identifying the animal hospital that’s the right fit for you to providing sample closing contracts and connecting you with lenders, to orchestrating closing details.
+Whether you’re looking for a companion animal, large animal, or mixed practice, Simmons leads you through every step of the buying process, from identifying the practice that’s the right fit for you, to providing sample purchase contracts, to spearheading contract negotiations, to connecting you with lenders, to orchestrating closing details.
 We’re with you all the way.

-Let us put our four decades of success to work for you.
+Let us put our nearly five decades of success to work for you.
 Your Simmons advisor will provide expert guidance by:

 Whether you are currently working in another practice or just graduating from school, our expert advisors help you navigate the unfamiliar maze of negotiations, finances, and practice ownership, from the first handshake to the first day you hold the keys to your practice.